tangruif/auto_clock_in/README.md

     ```
   * python3 autoClockIn.py
     * check whether the auto clock in succeed
-  * add python3 autoClockIn.py to crontab
+  * add python3 autoClockIn.py to **crontab**
+    * crontab can help you to automatically run this process everyday